OXllie/Useful-PS-Scripts/README.md

 ```
 [The full list of what CLM blocks can be found here](https://devblogs.microsoft.com/powershell/powershell-constrained-language-mode/)

-If the system still has poweshell 2.0 (which the majority of organisations dont disable) you can run:
+If the system still has poweshell 2.0 (which the majority of people dont disable) you can run:

 ```powershell